-Pollinators were scurrying from one dainty puff to another busily gathering nectar and pollen.
+Pollinators were scurrying from one dainty puff to another, busily gathering nectar and pollen.
 Their hairy legs were combing through each petal of the pinkish-white blooms.
-There were mostly honeybees, but many bumblebees too.
+There were primarily honeybees, but many bumblebees too.
 All were sharing the bounty politely – no arguments over who’s whose.
 I stood quietly listening to their soft buzz and saw a rhythm in their movements.
 It’s interesting how a honeybee can land on a clover flower, assess its fruits, then quickly move on.
 Perhaps the pollen was already taken.
-I tiptoed through the field, grabbing photos being careful not to step on anyone.
+I tiptoed through the field, grabbing photos and carefully not stepping on anyone.

 Clover doesn’t need fertilization as it’s a nitrogen-fixer that farmers often use as a living mulch between rows of vegetables.
-It feels comfy to walk on even barefoot, though best to walk shoeless only when not in bloom unless you tiptoe around to avoid stings.
+It feels comfy to walk on, even barefoot, though best to walk shoeless only when not in bloom unless you tiptoe around to avoid stings.
 It can grow in the lousiest soil.
-And, there’s no discoloration from your canine kid’s ‘patches.’
+And there’s no discoloration from your canine kid’s ‘patches.’
 Plus, clover seeds are inexpensive.

-You’ll never need herbicides like Roundup or other ugly stuff as white clover squelches weeds.
+You’ll never need herbicides like Roundup or other ugly stuff, as white clover squelches weeds.

 Most magnificent is clover attracts beneficial insects like our important pollinators that have been dangerously in decline — a field of dreams rather than a yard of chemicals.
 Garden Dilemmas?
 AskMaryStone@gmail.com